joaquin-17/GEOPH-526/README.md

 # GEOPH-526
-Signal Processing applied to Seismic Processing
+Some simple examples of signal processing applied to seismic data processing